arjunsahd/higgs-demo/README.md

 # Higgs Demo

-Reperforming the Higgs analysis using Kubernetes.
+Reperforming the Higgs Analysis using Kubernetes.

 This tool helps with the submission and management of the Higgs Analysis against any existing Kubernetes cluster.
 It relies on the Higgs dataset being